 - a.
-Proposal preparation consulting fees paid to others, - b.
-Typing/word processing services, - c.
-Project-related supplies and postage, - d.
-Database search fees for project-related literature searches, - e.
-Rental of space and/or equipment directly related to the preparation of the Federal proposal, and - f.
-Salaries of individuals who were directly involved in preparation of the Phase I proposal.
+Proposal preparation consulting fees paid to others; - b.
+Typing/word processing services; - c.
+Project-related supplies and postage; - d.
+Database search fees for project-related literature searches; - e.
+Rental of space and/or equipment directly related to the preparation of the Federal proposal; - f.
+Salaries of individuals who were directly involved in preparation of the Phase I proposal; and - g.
+Educational program fees directly related to the preparation of the Federal proposal.